Content warning: explicit language and situations.

 The actor and comedian Rudy Ray Moore recorded several albums of toasts recited some toasts concerning these characters in front of a live comedy audience in the 1970s:

 The great George Clinton recorded a version of “Shine and the Great Titanic” in 1997:

-The poet and musician Jalaluddin Mansur Nuriddin (1944 – 2018) recorded Hustlers’ Convention, an album of spoken-word toasts against live musical background, in 1973; the album, which combined funk, jazz, and poetry, would later earn him the moniker “Grandfather of Rap.”
+The poet and musician Jalaluddin Mansur Nuriddin (1944 – 2018) recorded Hustlers’ Convention, an album of spoken-word toasts against live musical background, in 1973, with his group The Last Poets.
+The album, which combined funk, jazz, and poetry, would later earn him the moniker “Grandfather of Rap.”
 Nuriddin had learned to toast — a practice he called “spoagraphics” or “spoken pictures” during a stint in prison.
 Listen to the complete album here.